 How long is the duration of studies?

 A Master’s degree is awarded after the completion obtention of 90 ECTS credits for coursework and the successful completion of the Master’s dissertation, i.e. after the fourth semester of studies (four semesters = 120 ECTS).
-A few students are able to complete their curriculum in two semesters, some in three semesters.
+A few rare students are able to complete their curriculum in three semesters.

 What work load is involved in the Masters programme?